ZeweiChu/SYBwithOA/README.md

 This repository consists of several Java projects developed in Eclipse IDE.

-- [Shy](https://github.com/JasonCHU/SYBwithOA/tree/master/Shy): The implementation of _Shy_ framework introduced in the paper.
+- [Shy](https://github.com/JasonCHU/SYBwithOA/tree/master/Shy): The implementation of __Shy__ framework introduced in the paper.
 Source code is available and the library can be created by this project.
-- [Library.jar](https://github.com/JasonCHU/SYBwithOA/blob/master/Library.jar): The latest version of _Shy_ created by the Java project above.
+- [Library.jar](https://github.com/JasonCHU/SYBwithOA/blob/master/Library.jar): The latest version of __Shy__ exported from the project above.
 You can use this _.jar_ file directly as a library of _Shy_ framework.
-- [Examples](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples): All examples mentioned in the paper for illustrating Object Algebras and the use of _Shy_ framework are included in this project.
+- [Examples](https://github.com/JasonCHU/SYBwithOA/tree/master/Examples): All examples mentioned in the paper for illustrating Object Algebras and the use of __Shy__  are included in this project.
 - [CaseStudy](https://github.com/JasonCHU/SYBwithOA/tree/master/CaseStudy): Case study in the paper (QL), a domain-specific language for questionnaires.

 ## Installing Java and Eclipse IDE